ray-cast/trianglepacker/README.md

 # trianglepacker
-trianglepacker.hpp is a C++11/17 single required source file, that help to packs triangles of a 3D mesh into a texture, this method is a fast greedy algorithm, the output is looks like a blender's lightmappack, but the quality is not better than blender,
+trianglepacker.hpp is a C++11/17 single required source file, that help to packs triangles of a 3D mesh into a texture, this method is a fast greedy algorithm, the output is looks like a blender's lightmappack, but the quality is not better than blender.

-this library can support rectangle pack, when part of input indices are converted from a quad to two triangles, that two triangle become combiend and can result in a quad, see the below images.
+the library can support rectangle pack, when part of input indices are converted from a quad to two triangles, that two triangle become combiend and can result in a quad, see the below images.